chaotic-systems/orbithunter/docs/index.rst

 for being great guides of how to setup, document, and structure Python packages, in addition to the great tools they provide.

-Thank you to `Predrag Cvitanovic <http://www.cns.gatech.edu/~predrag/>`_ for his courses and guidance throughout my PhD thesis.
+Thank you to `Predrag Cvitanovic <http://www.cns.gatech.edu/~predrag/>`_ for his courses and guidance throughout my PhD thesis, Burak Budanur for being a great source of information and friend, John Gibson, Ashley Willis and many others.